Anushameena-S/Machine-Learning/README.md

-Install Anoaconda Software and run the machine learning programs in Jupyter Notebook.
+Install Anaconda Software and run the machine learning programs in Jupyter Notebook.